ArnavDagar/Arduino-Summer-Camp/README.md

 * delay(ms): Wait for amount of milliseconds specified (Note: tone function runs concurrently).

 ### b).
 POT
 The students learned how to control and LED using a Potentiometer.
-T he students learned about the following new functions:
+The students learned about the following new functions:
 * analogRead(pin): Read the value of analog pin (A0, A1, etc.).
 Value will be from 0-1023
 * analogWrite(pin, value): Writes an analog value to a pin.
 This value should be between 0 and 255.